jacksonwalters/neuroimage-analysis/README.md

 **paper**: https://pmc.ncbi.nlm.nih.gov/articles/PMC3641991/pdf/2047-217X-2-6.pdf

 **downloading the data**: Use the shell script `ds000114-1.0.2.sh` which includes `curl` commands.
-Be sure to make it executable.
+Change the permissions to make it executable.

+`
-`chmod +x ds000114-1.0.2.sh`
+chmod +x ds000114-1.0.2.sh
+`

+Then run

+`./ds000114-1.0.2.sh`

-This will download the dataset which may take a few minutes.
+to download the dataset which may take a few minutes.
 Any directory can be used, but be sure to set the path to the data files.

 Currently the `ds000114_sub_01_analysis.m` script:
   - computes basic statistics